Siouxsie Wiles: COVID-19 pandemic

 Wiles has been at the forefront of science communication in New Zealand during the COVID-19 pandemic.
 With cartoonist Toby Morris Wiles created "Flatten the Curve", an animated GIF comic, for The Spinoff to describe how simple citizen actions could vastly reduce the death toll.
 The comic went viral and was seen worldwide.
 Called "the defining chart of the coronavirus", it was based on earlier graphics by the Centers for Disease Control and Prevention, Rosamund Pearce of The Economist, and Thomas Jefferson University professor Drew Harris.

 In 2020 Wiles was the subject of a documentary short entitled "Siouxsie and the Virus".
+Wiles was the subject of a second documentary in 2023 which highlighted the importance of science communication during a pandemic.

 In mid-September 2021, Wiles criticised the New Zealand Government's decision to abandon its COVID-19 elimination strategy, asserting that this would put the unvaccinated and vulnerable at risk.
 During the launch of the COVID-19 Protection Framework (traffic light system) in December 2021, Wiles urged Aucklanders to put aside their summer holiday plans in order to contain the spread of the Delta variant within the community.

 In mid September 2022, Wiles criticised the Government's decision to drop the "traffic light system" as a "big, long term expensive, mistake."
 She argued that the COVID-19 Protection Framework was needed to protect the country from newer COVID-19 strains, infection waves, and the problem of "Long COVID" among vulnerable patients.
 Wiles also argued that facemasks and RAT tests were still needed to curb the spread of COVID-19 within the community.